brainsum/qashot/README.md

 * UI to manage BackstopJS test cases.

 ## Docker
+The project comes with a docker-compose.yml based on the Docker4Drupal environment (v1.3.0).
-A custom docker image is used.
-It was based on the Docker4Drupal environment (an older version).
+A custom docker image is used for the PHP container, as we needed to include BackstopJS and its dependencies.
 Name: havelantmate/drupal_php:Backstop2.6.13-SlimerJS
 Contents:
 * BackstopJS 2.6.13